 Orthoptics, Vision Therapy: "Orthoptics" is the applied science of treating strabismus through behavioral techniques.
 Used in conjunction with glasses, an eye patch, eye drops, or independently, these procedures (conducted in the office and at home) help an individual to develop the ability to maintain eye alignment and have the eyes work together as a team.

-The Bernstein Center for Visual Performance for Visual Performance provides a wide array of specialized testing for vision problems.
+Coming soon!
+The Bernstein Center for Visual Performance provides a wide array of specialized testing for vision problems.